Learn how to extend all your barre chord shapes!

-Instead, aim to make them sound as musical as possible.
-Aim to experience the sound of all these chords, describe each sound to yourself.
+Instead, make them sound as musical as possible.
+Aim to experience and describe each sound to yourself.

-The exercises move from maj to maj7, from min to min7 so you’ll learn which note that change.
+The exercises move from major to maj7, from minor to min7 and so on.
+This will enable you to hear and see which note that changes.

 A triad has three notes, a 7th note chord has 4 notes, the first 7th note chord we look at is the major 7 chord.